t3r6/pkdocs/docs/guides/mapping/blender-pk-ase-exporter.md

 > The plugins were created by dilettante.
 Tested on [**Blender 4.2 LTS**](https://www.blender.org/download/lts/4-2/).

 !!!
 Note
-    The guide was written on December 22, 2024 and is actual at the time of writing.
-Some information may be outdated by the time you read it.
+    The guide was written when we did not have proper MPK exporter for Painkiller.
+Right now this guide can be considered obsolete but is left here for some corner cases.

-Currenly, we do not have a fully fledged Painkiller MPK exporter for Blender so we need to use a combination of tools: Painkiller Ase Exporter Addon for Blender, Painkiller Lightmap MPK Blender plugin, ase2mpk (an official People Can Fly tool), and PKBlend.
+Before we got a fully fledged Painkiller MPK exporter for Blender, we had to use a combination of tools: Painkiller Ase Exporter Addon for Blender, Painkiller Lightmap MPK list exporter Blender plugin, ase2mpk (an official People Can Fly tool), and PKBlend.

 ## Blender plugin installation